MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-overview.md

 To import a 3D representation:
 1. Open the PC Authoring app.
-2. On the right side of the screen, select the Import command.
+2. On the right side of the screen, select the **Import** command.
-3. In the Open dialog box, select the 3D representation that you want to use, and then select Open.
+3. In the **Open** dialog box, select the 3D representation that you want to use, and then select **Open**.
-    This will add the 3D representation to the 3D parts section of the library.
+    This will add the 3D representation to the **3D parts** section of the library.
-4. In the library, select 3D parts, and then drag your 3D representation to the Digital twin box in the lower-left side of the screen.
+4. In the library, select **3D parts**, and then drag your 3D representation to the **Digital twin** box in the lower-left side of the screen.

 > [!NOTE]
-> It’s a good practice to take a photo or video of the base physical object and location and upload the photo or video to the Digital twin reference box.
-You may also want to customize the instructions in the Operator instructions box to provide more specific directions.
+> It’s a good practice to take a photo or video of the base physical object and location and upload the photo or video to the **Digital twin** reference box.
+You may also want to customize the instructions in the **Operator instructions** box to provide more specific directions.

 To place the object in HoloLens: